jmrr/cv/README.txt

 latex generatebbl.tex
 bibtex generatebbl.tex

-3) Once this is done, proceed to copy the "bibitems" to the references.tex file in the "sections" folder.
+3) Once this is done, proceed to copy the "bibitems" from the generatebbl.bbl file to the publications.tex file in the "sections" folder.